echocat/puppet-grafana/README.md

 # _Out of maintenance!_

-This module is no longer support.
+This module is no longer maintained.
 A good alternative is https://forge.puppet.com/bfraser/grafana

 <br>
 <br>